 Cedar Siding With Shingles: Stainless Steel Fasteners Are Best

 Although cedar shingles are often installed with a variety of different nails or staples, if you take the time to look you’ll find that official trade agencies and manufacturers in the shingle industry are fairly particular about fastener choice.
 According to my research, there are two best-practice options:

 - shingle nails

 Stainless steel fasteners are always optimal for exterior applications because they never rust, but finding shingle-friendly fasteners in these configurations isn’t easy.
 My local building supply outlet offered to order them in with a 3 week wait time, but for half the price I had them in my hands in two days.
 I bought from an online outfit in California called Fastener USA (www.fastenerusa.com; 877.593.2723).
 They knew exactly how to handle shipments to Canada duty-free, and offered first-class advice when I explained what I was doing.
 I ordered 2” stainless steel staples (long enough to go through the shingles and the rainscreen and the wall sheathing), as well as 2” shingle nails for those times when hand driving makes more sense than using an air stapler.

 If you’ve never considered cedar sidewall shingles, you’re missing out on something worthwhile.
-It’s typically Canadian, a joy to install, it comes from a renewable resource and the best installations offer at least a lifetime of service.
+It’s traditional, a joy to install, it comes from a renewable resource and the best installations offer at least a lifetime of pretty much maintenance-free service.